pfsense/docs/source/vpn/ipsec/connecting-to-cisco-ios-devices-with-ipsec.rst

 Testing the connection
 ----------------------

-To test the connection, from pfSense, do the following:
+To test the connection, from the pfSense router, do the following:

 -  Navigate to **Diagnostics > Ping**
 -  Enter an IP address on the remote network